-Means safety in suicide involves making a method less available and less likely to cause death in a suicide attempt.
+Lethal means safety in suicide involves making a method less available and less likely to cause death in a suicide attempt.
 The goal is to make suicide methods - or means - more difficult to access when someone is at risk for suicide.
 Research tells us that putting time and distance between an at-risk individual and a means of suicide is an effective way to prevent suicide death.

-Application:

-Lethal means safety can be applied to medications, firearms, and other methods used for self-harm.
+Application: Lethal means safety can be applied to medications, firearms, and other methods used for self-harm.
 You can use these safety measures to keep yourself and your loved ones safe.

-Why is means safety important?
+Why is lethal means safety important?

 Suicide is a complex issue, but it is absolutely preventable.
-Means safety is important because the time period between thinking about suicide to acting on it is quick - moving from thought to action can last only a few minutes.
+Lethal means safety is important because the time period between thinking about suicide to acting on it is quick - moving from thought to action can last only a few minutes.
 In fact, as many as one in four individuals who have attempted suicide waited less than five minutes before acting on the thought.
-Means safety extends the time available for a change of heart or for someone else to intervene.
+Lethal means safety extends the time available for a change of heart or for someone else to intervene.
 Simply put, removing access and improving lethal means safety can reduce the number of suicides, save lives, and protect you and your family/loved one.
+Some risk factors for suicide to be aware of include: